 This rainy day game can actually be pretty educational depending on how you swing it.

-Grab a piece of paper and draw out lines and circles.
+Grab a piece of paper and draw outlines, shapes, circles etc.

-Your toddler has to put the stickers in specific areas (all stickers in a row up the line or getting the sticker into the circle).
+Then, have your toddler put the stickers in specific areas (all stickers in a row up the line or getting the sticker into the circle).

 Fun With Straws

 We always have a bunch of paper straws around for my food photography- and baby bear loves them!

 We make swords out of the straws (putting two together) or sometimes we make “straw necklaces” ß they’re beautiful, I promise!